-In this case, the uncertainty that surrounded, and still haunts, the prospects of changing regulations and trade relations that could come with Brexit (Great Britain’s pending exit from the European Union) provided an opportunity for QPS to weigh in on how it could impact the drug research industry.
+In this case, the uncertainty that surrounded the prospects of changing regulations and trade relations that could come with Brexit provided an opportunity for QPS to weigh in on how it could impact the drug research industry.

-JONES and QPS prepared a special report, supported by a thought leadership article published by Bioanalysis Zone, outlining three ways Brexit will impact gene and cell therapy and clinical research projects.
+JONES and QPS prepared a special report, supported by a thought leadership article published by Bioanalysis Zone, outlining three ways Brexit would impact gene and cell therapy and clinical research projects.